What is Brexit?

 The members of these teams are responsible for developing policy and for meeting regularly with UK officials to make sure they know what Jersey’s priorities are.

-The Chief Minister also meets regularly with Robin Walker MP, the UK Minister from DExEU, the department responsible for Brexit.
+The Minister for External Relations also meets regularly with Robin Walker MP, the UK Minister from DExEU, the department responsible for Brexit.

 Channel Islands Brussels Office website